 This not only explained my mysterious symptoms and the lack of hard evidence of any real ‘disease’, I also recognised myself as being very accurately described in the personality traits of people most likely to suffer from it.
 Those who suffer with TMS tend to have restrictive personalities, repressing or suppressing emotions such as, rage, anger, aggression and guilt.
 Although this made perfect sense to me and I knew that I had been seriously pissed off by things in my past, I sincerely thought I had crossed the forgiveness barrier and moved on.
 Despite this, I figured it couldn’t do any harm to at least investigate the possibility, so off I went to see a psychoanalyst.
 She told me to write a letter to anyone in my past who I considered might have ‘wronged’ me in some way.
 Hmmm … where to begin?
 My sister?
 My ex-husband?
 My former boss?

 I decided to start with my sister.
-Just before I moved to Diamond Harbour I had been receiving some rather peculiar nocturnal phone calls that eventually stopped but were followed up by a volley of emails that were both confusing and abusive.
-I say confusing because I’m not entirely certain that all her anger was directed at me as she was seemed to be equally angry with Mum.
-The emails, some comprising thirty or more pages were unparagraphed, single spaced, incomprehensible tirades about things that I was either too young to remember or had no memory of whatsoever.
+Just before I moved to Diamond Harbour I had been receiving some rather peculiar nocturnal phone calls that eventually stopped but were followed up by a volley of angry emails.
+I’m not entirely certain that all her anger was directed at me because the emails, some comprising thirty or more pages were unparagraphed, single spaced, incomprehensible tirades about things that I was either too young to remember or had no memory of whatsoever.
 I spent literally hours reading them and constructing compassionate replies to try and help her accept and let go of the past or seek some professional help.
-My time would have been better spent teaching the dog to play canasta.
-The fact that I wasn’t prepared to get into an argument with her only angered her more.
-It was only when she started having a go at my kids, that I phoned her up and told her on no uncertain terms that this was unacceptable, and I changed my phone number and blocked her emails.
+Eventually I gave up and changed my phone number and blocked her emails.

 For a few glorious months I was free from the trepidation that came over me whenever I launched Outlook Express.
 Then one evening in February 2005 I learned from my other sister, her twin, that she had booked a trip to New Zealand with her boyfriend and they were due to arrive on the 12th of April.
-On hearing the news I was immediately gripped by a sense of … what?
-Fear, I think is the only way I can describe it.
+On hearing the news I was immediately gripped by a sense of fear.
 I unblocked her emails and found that all I had done by blocking them was prevent them being downloaded from the server.
-As soon as I unblocked them about half a dozen lengthy emails came through from the server, all written in her usual format – single line spacing with no paragraphs.
-What made them so hard to decipher is that one moment she’d be cheerfully describing what she did in the weekend and the next of giving me an account of the deep-seated hatred that she felt towards me.
-Or describing something that had happened to her before I was born or when I was a baby that she seemed to think that I was responsible for.
+As soon as I unblocked them my blood ran cold.
 Her emails left me in no doubt that she was coming over for the express purpose of starting a fight with me over issues that were beyond my understanding and some contained veiled threats of violence.

 Over the next few weeks I made several pleas to get her to seek help and to abandon her trip to New Zealand.
-I didn’t want to see her in this current frame of mind, let alone have her stay in my house but there was no stopping her.
-She was hell bent on revenge of some sort and I began to get very frightened.
+I didn’t want to see her in this current frame of mind, let alone have her stay in my house but she seemed hell bent on revenge of some sort and I began to get very frightened.
 As a single parent with two children and no other family in New Zealand, I wasn’t at all confident of my ability to cope with this.

 With no other options at my disposal, I spent most of the time while she was in the country at home clutching the telephone and the handful of police and emergency support numbers I had managed to gather.
 The police were excellent in their advice and I had a large over-protective dog on the property, which caused me to wonder what on earth might have happened if she had come to stay at our house and tried to start some sort of fight as she had intended.

 She came to our house in Diamond Harbour a couple of times when she was in Christchurch.
 Once I had seen her outside on the street, but she hadn’t come to the door and had been scared off by Levi barking.
 Another time a neighbour reported seeing a woman stomping up and down outside my house, taking photographs and putting something in the letterbox.
 It was of course another lengthy letter much along the same lines as the emails.
-I phoned her once at her hotel but she just shouted at me hysterically, so I left it at that.
+I phoned her once at her hotel but the conversation turned into a one way shouting match so I left it at that.